KUBAHO3/metrics-web-app/README.md

 # 📖 Metrics-web-app <a name="about-project"></a>

-This is a react and redux group project prepare as exercise in microverrse learning curriculum
+This is a React capstone project is about building a mobile web application to check a list of metrics (numeric values) that I will created making use of React and Redux.

 **Metrics-web-app** is a React-based project